 The situation now

-Updated: 2026-03-13.
-This is one "situational awareness" and not a real-time feed.
+Updated: 2026-04-14.
+This is a situational overview and not a real-time feed.
 For documentation, see sources.

 Operation image (high-level)